mrmans0n/compose-rules/docs/rules.md

 ### Ordering @Composable parameters properly

-When writing Kotlin, it's a good practice to write the parameters for your methods by putting the mandatory parameters first, followed by the optional ones (aka the ones with default values).
-By doing so, [we minimize the number times we will need to write the name for arguments explicitly](https://kotlinlang.org/docs/functions.html#default-arguments).
+In Kotlin, required parameters should come first, followed by optional ones (those with default values).
+This [minimizes the need to explicitly name arguments](https://kotlinlang.org/docs/functions.html#default-arguments).

-Modifiers occupy the first optional parameter slot to set a consistent expectation for developers that they can always provide a modifier as the final positional parameter to an element call for any given element's common case.
+The `modifier` parameter should be the first optional parameter, creating a consistent expectation that callers can always provide a modifier as the final positional parameter.

-Additionally, if there is a `content` lambda, it should be used as a trailing lambda.
+If there is a `content` lambda, it should be used as a trailing lambda.

 1. Required parameters (no default values)
 2. Optional parameters (have default values)